PMET-public/module-data-install/README.md

 A GraphQL mutation can be used to mimic the same functionality that the CLI provides.
 This would include installing an existing Data Pack or GitHub Remote.
 Additional queries can also return job status and logging information.
 See the [Data Installer GraphQL ](https://github.com/PMET-public/module-data-install-graphql)module for information

 ### Running Scheduled Imports.
-Data Packs loaded via the UI or GraphQL will be imporated by a bulk job run by a consumer.
+Data Packs loaded via the UI or GraphQL will be imported by a bulk job run by a consumer.
 The consumer can be started manually by `bin/magento queue:consumers:start magentoese_datainstall.import`

 ## Datapack data format